-“Murdoch, this is a friend of Johnny’s, Frank Ford, Josh is his son,” said Scott.
-He then went on to explain why the Fords were at the line shack and how they had prevented the cat from mauling Johnny to death.
+“Murdoch, this is a friend of Johnny’s, Frank Ford.
+Josh is his son,” said Scott.
+He then explained why the Fords were at the line shack and how they had prevented the cat from mauling Johnny to death.

 “Sam, thank God!
 I think a fever’s starting,” said Murdoch as he hurried the doctor into the room.

 Sam did an initial assessment of his patient.